 Reading is an important element of the curriculum; we recognise the importance that vocabulary acquisition and comprehension plays in improving the chances of academic success.
-All students in Key Stage 3 have one hour per fortnight which is spent reading in the library as part of their English curriculum.
+All students in Key Stage 3 spend one hour a fortnight reading in the library as part of their English curriculum.
 One PD time (personal development time) per week is dedicated to reading through our school wide DEAR time (drop everything and read).

 The Learning Support Department at Christ's School comprises: an SEN Lead; Behaviour; Maths and Literacy specialists; Dyslexia specialist and Learning Support Assistants.
-This team supports with a wide range of Learning, Behavioural, Social and Physical needs.
+This team supports a wide range of Learning, Behavioural, Social and Physical needs.
 The department also houses an enhanced provision for students with Dyslexia.
-There are six places spread throughout Key Stage 3 and 4 for students who have an Education and Health Care Plan or specific learning difficulties.
+There are six places spread throughout Key Stage 3 and 4 for students who have a statement of special educational need for specific learning difficulties.

 An Educational Psychologist is employed to work with students when required.
 In addition, we have Speech and Language therapy intervention, targeted mentoring, and involvement from other specialists as and when needed.